tluttermann/YALI2_NARGAB_2020/README.md

         grep -A1  -f  query_y_reads_from_ONT_run_x.txt ONT_run_x.fasta > query_y_reads.fasta

-For subsequent analyses both the text files from step 3 and the fasta files from step 4 have been used.
+For subsequent analyses, both the text files from step 3 and the fasta files from step 4 have been used.
 Results were visualized with OriginLab software.
 For detailed analyses, the feature annotation tool of Geneious Prime® 2020.1.2 and the MUSCLE and MAUVE plugins were used.